lizardfs/documentation/source/man/mfsmaster.8.rst

 *shadow* asks *master* to double check its metadata and dump its current snapshot.

-After the metadata is dumped and the checksum in *master* is recalculated, shadow downloads the new metadata snapshot, which should ensure that the master and all its shadows have exactly the same metadata.
+After the metadata is dumped and the checksum in the *master* is recalculated, shadow downloads the new metadata snapshot, which should ensure that the master and all its shadows have exactly the same metadata.

 SIGHUP (or *reload* ACTION) forces **mfsmaster** to reload all configuration files.